Best Sony earbuds Buying Guide: Welcome to What Hi-fi?'s round-up of the best Sony earbuds you can buy in 2022.

 Ready to ditch the free earbuds that came with your smartphone?
-Sony makes some of the best earbuds capable of upgrading your audio experience without breaking the bank.
+Sony makes some of the best earbuds around, so they should be on your shortlist.
+And with so many seasonal deals up for grabs, now's a great time for an upgrade.

 If you opt for wireless headphones, you'll be pleased to hear that all the Sony models below offer decent battery life, and some feature active noise-cancelling to quieten your surroundings.
-There's even a pair here crafted from the same material used to make trombones.
+There's even a pair of wired buds crafted from the same material used to make trombones.

 The fit is comfortable and secure, so they won't fall out when you run up an escalator.
 Packed with features - including subtle touch controls for music playback and volume – they're dynamic, detailed and musical.
 A home run from Sony.